ForumGISUW/SettlementPatternTools/README.md

-How to install
+## How to install

-If you have issues ising it.....
+### If you have issues using it on new versions of ArcGIS

-Error 1

-"Failed to initialize R interpreter"
+#### Error 1 "Failed to initialize R interpreter"

-In the script I have included nessary code to install all the packages, but somehow I could not figure it out why it does not start.
-I

-found similar issues on the [web](https://github.com/R-ArcGIS/r-bridge-install/issues/73).
-Unfortunately there no proper solution to

-that.
-Perphaps the issues is the fact, that package is not ready for new versions of R
+In the script I have included nessary code to install all the packages, but somehow I could not figure it out why it does not start AT aRCgis 10.7.1, when it was working perfectly under ArcGIS 10.3.1.
+I found similar issues on the [web](https://github.com/R-ArcGIS/r-bridge-install/issues/73).
+Unfortunately there no proper solution to that.
+Perphaps the issues is the fact, that package is not ready for new versions of R. There is a temporary solution to that:

-Install and older version of R (3.6.3) then
+##### Install and older version of R (3.6.3)

 	https://cran.r-project.org/bin/windows/base/old/3.6.3/

 "Failed to initialize R interpreter" is solved, but there are new issues occuring.
-Basically you can not install any of the packages on
+Basically you can not install any of the packages on the go.

-the go.

-Error 2

-"there is no package called ‘sp’"
+#### Error 2 "there is no package called ‘sp’"

 In the script I have included nessary code to install all the packages, but somehow it is not possible to install them using typical